Visit And Explore Tirupathi – A Paradise On Earth

 Sri Govindarajaswami is believed to be an elder brother of Sri Venkateswara, and the Sri Govindarajaswami Temple was founded by none other than one of the greatest souls of Vaishnavism – Saint Ramanujacharya.
 These are the compelling facts about the temple that make this one of the must place to see in Tirupati.
 It is certainly one of the most important temples in Tirupati.
 The tower or the gopuram of the temple is its most notable feature.
 On the walls of the gopuram, Ramayana and Bhagavad Gita have been laid out in miniature art.
 People here believe that if one visits this temple, they can remove all obstacles from their path and earn a fortune.
 The entry fee is INR 10, but for special darshan, you have to pay INR 25.

 This place has more historical and religious significance than many other places in the temple town of Tirupati.
 In fact, Srikalahasti itself is a temple town, but the temples here are dedicated to Lord Shiva.
 At a distance of about 38 kilometres from Tirupati, you can find this very ancient temple town.
 The temple is dedicated to Lord Shiva and it dates back to ancient times.
-The temple is also said to be associated with Rahu and Ketu, two fearsome celestial bodies in the realm of Indian astrological scheme of things.
+The temple is also said to be associated with Rahu and Ketu, two fearsome celestial bodies in the realm of the Indian astrological scheme of things.
 The religious significance of this place accrues from its other name – Dakshina Kailasam, meaning Kailash of the South.
 The Kailash Mountain being the abode of Lord Shiva is a revered place for Hindus.
 People take great pains and undertake arduous treks to reach the Kailash Peak in the Himalayas.
 You can surely draw a parallel between the significance of this place for Hindus and the name of this temple, the namesake of abode of Lord Shiva.
 This is the reason why it is one of the top tourist attractions of Tirupati.
 There are many mythological stories that explain the name given to it.
+Book a hotel in Tirupati to visit this place.

 8. Kanipakam Vinayaka Temple